OpenTechStrategies/hypha-wiki/Local-development-environment.md

 If any `requirements*.txt` file have been updated you will need to rerun this command to get the updated/added packages.

+**Note for MacOS users:** On more recent systems like Mojave, you may need to run `sudo installer -pkg /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg -target /` before installing with pip for psycopg2 to install correctly.

 ### Install Node packages